Skip to Content

 David Fulmer / Flickr; CC BY 2.0

 Thor’s Hammer in Bryce Canyon is a striking and iconic rock formation that resembles the mythical hammer of the Norse god Thor.
-This incredible hoodoo stands proudly amid the breathtaking amphitheater of the park, and you can see the forces of nature on a sightseeing tour.
+This incredible hoodoo stands proudly amid the breathtaking theater, and you can see the forces of nature on a sightseeing tour or if you plan to hike the Navajo Loop Trail.

 7. Step Back in Time with a Covered Wagon Tour